-- programming that occurs during the school calendar for a minimum of once weekly for at least one (1) hour per week for a minimum of 24 weeks during the grant period, OR - an intensive program across six (6) continuous weeks, that meets at least four (4) hours per week, during the program period, OR - specifically, when schools are closed for seasonal breaks, intersessions, holidays, or single day closures throughout the grant period.
+- Programming that occurs continuously during the school year for a minimum of once weekly for at least one (1) hour per week for a minimum of 24 weeks during the grant period, OR - An intensive program across six (6) continuous weeks, that meets at least four (4) hours per week, during the grant period, OR - Specifically, when schools are closed for seasonal breaks, intersessions, holidays, or single day closures throughout the grant period.
 Program schedule must cover a minimum of three (3) school breaks for a minimum of six (6) hours per day for a total of fifteen (15) days over the grant period.